 FAQs - Frequently Asked Questions about Coaching

-"What is psychology-based coaching?"
+• "What is professional life coaching?"

 It is not therapy and does not replace mental health care.

-"What kind of challenges do you work with?"
+• "What kind of challenges do you work with?"

-"Will I walk away with both tools and self-awareness?"
+• "Will I walk away with both tools and self-awareness?"

-"What do you mean by “psychological insights”?"
+• "What do you mean by “behavioural and cognitive insights”?"

-"What’s the difference between coaching and therapy?"
+• "What’s the difference between coaching and therapy?"

 Coaching is forward-focused, non-clinical, and designed to help you work toward personal or professional goals, build skills, and develop self-awareness.
 Therapy is a mental health service that focuses on diagnosing, treating, and working through mental health conditions or significant emotional distress.